 The School of Social Work is proactive in Community Engagement in many ways, including:

-Started in 2012, Humanities 101 (HUM 101) course is now run each spring at Renison.
+Started in 2012, Humanities 101 (HUM 101) at Renison.
 A tuition-free university-level program for economically marginalised individuals, HUM 101 is intended to awaken interest in education, increase self-esteem, and serve as a springboard to further community involvement and/or education.